Abraham Kazen

-Abraham Kazen Jr., usually known as Chick Kazen (January 17, 1919 – November 29, 1987), was a U.S. Representative from Texas's 23rd congressional district, the first to serve in that particular position.
+Abraham Kazen Jr., usually known as Chick Kazen (January 17, 1919 – November 29, 1987), was a U.S. representative from Texas's 23rd congressional district, the first to serve in that particular position.
 Elected in 1966, Kazen served until 1985, having been defeated in the 1984 Democratic primary election by Albert G. Bustamante.

 Background

-Kazen was of Maronite Lebanese descent, and is related to the powerful Khazen family.
+Kazen was of Maronite Lebanese descent, and was related to the powerful Khazen family.
 He was a lifelong resident of the border city of Laredo.
 He graduated in 1937 from Laredo High School, renamed Martin High School.
 He then attended the University of Texas at Austin from 1937 to 1940.
 In 1941, Kazen graduated from the Cumberland School of Law in Lebanon, Tennessee, since removed to Birmingham, Alabama.

 Military service

 Kazen served in 1942 as a United States Army Air Corps pilot at the since closed Lubbock Air Force Base.
 During World War II, Kazen fought in North Africa, Sicily, and Italy as a pilot in Troop Carrier Command.
 He was discharged in 1953 with the rank of captain.